TRIP-Lab/itinerum-tripkit/README.md

  - Copy the `tripkit` directory into other projects as a library (more complete packaging to come)

-For more complete installation information (e.g., on Windows), see the official [itinerum-tripkit documentation] (https://itinerum-tripkit.readthedocs.io/en/stable/usage/installation.html).
+For more complete installation information, see the official [itinerum-tripkit documentation](https://itinerum-tripkit.readthedocs.io/en/stable/usage/installation.html).

 ### Loading Subway Stations